eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

 ## Deployment

 ### Configuring the pipeline

-The target systems for our recipe are Eiger (`zen2`) and Santis (`gh200`).
+The target systems for deploying the Arbor uenv to users are Eiger (`zen2`) and Santis (`gh200`).

-To enable the CI/CD pipeline to build and deploy the Arbor uenv on these systems, update the [`config.yaml` file in the alps-uenv repository](https://github.com/eth-cscs/alps-uenv/blob/main/config.yaml):
+To enable the CI/CD pipeline to build and deploy the uenv on these systems, update the [`config.yaml` file in the alps-uenv repository](https://github.com/eth-cscs/alps-uenv/blob/main/config.yaml):

 ```yaml
 uenvs: